-StatSilk is based in Melbourne, Australia.
-It was founded by Frank van Cappelle in 2009 and officially launched in 2011.
+StatSilk is based in Sydney, Australia, and was founded by Frank van Cappelle in 2011.
 The StatPlanet software has a longer history and has been under development since 2006.
+In 2007 it was first presented to a wider audience, at eLearning Africa in Nairobi, Kenya, and at the Pedagogical Faultlines Conference in Amsterdam, Netherlands.
 From 2008 to 2010 it was established in Paris as a research project at the UNESCO International Institute for Educational Planning (IIEP) to improve the accessibility of research findings.
-As part of this project, the software was used to visualize and monitor education quality indicators for Southern and Eastern Africa as part of the SACMEQ inter-governmental research programme.
-This provided the opportunity for critical feedback from a highly talented and international group of researchers and statisticians.
+The software was used to visualize and monitor education quality indicators as part of the SACMEQ inter-governmental research programme.
+UN agencies, international non-governmental organizations, NASA, the World Bank, and universities were amongst the first users of the software, while Siemens sponsored the first additions to the software, expanding the repertoire of visualization options.

 StatSilk's StatPanet software has been featured in the New York Times, the Guardian, Google Magazine Think Quarterly, Australian newspaper The Age, Austrian newspaper Wirtschaftsblatt and Dutch newspaper Het Financieele Dagblad.